Pensionfriend's Investment Advisory Philosophy

 4. The next most important decision is the choice of a specific benchmark for any stocks or bonds

-• If only shorter periods are available (most indices have been around for only 20-50 years) we compare them against benchmarks for which longer data sets are available.
+• If only shorter periods are available (most indices have been around for only 20–50 years), we compare them against benchmarks for which longer data sets are available.
 We avoid the meaningless focus on the returns of the last 3 or 5 years.
 Using such short data is open to manipulation.

-• At Pensionfriend we check if the outperformance of indices is in line with fundamental economic principles: For example:
+• At Pensionfriend, we check if the outperformance of indices is in line with fundamental economic principles.
+For example:

-• ETF managers that have smart strategies to replicate the benchmark or earn extra fees, for example, through securities lending.
+• ETF managers have smart strategies to replicate the benchmark or earn extra fees, for example, through securities lending.
 It can make a small but reliable difference.

-• Asset classes that economically can be expected to have higher short-term volatility and hence lower prices and higher returns, but make sense for long-run investors that should care less about short-term volatility
+• Asset classes that economically can be expected to have higher short-term volatility and hence lower prices and higher returns but make sense for long-run investors that should care less about short-term volatility

-• Asset environments (countries, continents) that are favorable (economically and politically) for long-term growth and those are not.
+• Asset environments (countries, continents) that are favorable (economically and politically) for long-term growth and those that are not.

 5. The third key choice is that of currency